jbenavidez/django-docker/README.md

 # Django-docker-ECE
-This project is used to show how to deploy an dockerize django app on an EC2 machine
+This project is used to show how to deploy an dockerize django app on an EC2 instance

 ## Stack